Gabriella439/slides/namespaced-debruijn/slides.md

 # Name preservation

-Strong normalization and Π types benefit from "name preservation".
+β-reduction and Π types benefit from "name preservation".
 Specifically:

-* Normalization preserves variable names as much as possible<sup>†</sup>
+* β-reduction preserves variable names as much as possible<sup>†</sup>
 * Inferred function types (Π types) preserve variable names as much as possible

 <sup>†</sup> Dhall does not yet preserve variable names for imports protected by
   integrity checks.
 See: [#1185](https://github.com/dhall-lang/dhall-lang/issues/1185)

-# Normalization preserves names
+# β-reduction preserves names

-Here are some examples of how normalization preserves names
+Here are some examples of how β-reduction preserves names

 ```haskell
 ⊢ λ(x : Bool) → x  -- Phew!
 That was easy 😌